Nurse.Fighter.Boy

-Nurse.Fighter.Boy is a Canadian drama film, directed by Charles Officer and released in 2008.
+Nurse.Fighter.Boy is a 2008 Canadian drama film, directed by Charles Officer.
 The film stars Karen LeBlanc as Jude, a widowed single mother undergoing treatment for sickle cell disease.
 While working as a night-shift nurse to support her son Ciel (Daniel J. Gordon), she meets and enters into a relationship with Silence (Clark Johnson), a troubled and brooding boxer who becomes a father figure for the young boy.

 The film's cast also includes Walter Borden, Araya Mengesha, Elizabeth Saunders and Ndidi Onukwulu.

 The film premiered at the 2008 Toronto International Film Festival, and screened at several other film festivals before going into commercial release in February 2009.
 It was released on DVD in June 2009, with bonus features including a documentary on the making of the film and Officer's short films Short Hymn, Silent War and Urda/Bone.